stanford-rc/rse-services/_docs/resources/google-cloud.md

 <hr>
 {% endfor %}

+## Use Cases

+### 1. I want to deploy a shiny app

+If you have a [shiny app](https://shiny.rstudio.com/) that needs more than the 25 free hours on [shinyapps.io](https://www.shinyapps.io/), you might be interested to know that Google Cloud has a [ready-to-go template](https://console.cloud.google.com/marketplace/details/rstudio-launcher-public/rstudio-connect-enterprise-1000-users) for R and Python applications.

 All of these templates are open source, and available on GitHub, so if you see an issue or would like to request a change, you can open an issue or pull request on the project board.